mihaicris-adoreme/cordial-ios-sdk/README.md

 [[CordialApiConfiguration shared] initializeWithAccountKey:@"your_account_key" channelKey:@"your_channel_key" eventsStreamURL:@"" messageHubURL:@""];
 ```

-## Initialize the SDK for us-west-2 accounts
+## Initialize the SDK for US West 2 accounts

 If your Cordial account is in us-west-2 region, pass events stream and message hub urls to SDK initialization methods: